Plan a Visit to the Tiny River Town of Nauvoo This Fall

 History is always in season at Nauvoo.
 And as the leaves begin to turn, you’ll have even more reason to fall in love with Nauvoo.

 On Saturday, Oct.
-5, Nauvoo will host its third annual Scarecrow Stroll.
+3, 2020, Nauvoo will host its fourth annual Scarecrow Stroll.
 Meander through the Mulholland Street business district where more than 25 scarecrows capture the spirit of the season.

 The Saturday before Halloween, the Bootiful Nauvoo Pumpkin Walk draws thousands of visitors.
 Highlights include a parade, a pumpkin chucker and 500 artfully carved jack-o’-lanterns lining the streets.